Tag: qa-testing

 -

 Software testing strategies define how teams plan, organize, and execute testing activities throughout the software development lifecycle.
-A well-structured testing strategy helps teams detect defects earlier, maintain product reliability, and release software faster without compromising quality.
+A well-structured testing strategy helps teams detect defects earlier, maintain product reliability, and adopt a strong quality engineering approach for continuous improvement.
 Modern development environments rely heavily on Agile workflows, microservices architectures, APIs, and CI/CD pipelines.
-Without a defined testing strategy,…
+Without a…

 -